gioblu/PJON/README.md

 ```cpp
 network.send(100, "Ciao, this is a test!", 21);
 ```
-Packet length is there to prevent unwanted buffer overflows.
-If sending arbitrary values  `NULL` terminator strategy (strlen) is not safe to detect the end of a string.
+I know that the packet length is boring to fill but is there to prevent buffer overflow.
+If sending arbitrary values `NULL` terminator strategy based on `strlen()` is not safe to detect the end of a string.

 To send a value repeatedly simply add as last parameter the interval in microseconds you want between every sending: